Jimmy Rees: Career

 Rees has also starred in a number of pantomime stage productions.
 He has performed in Bonnie Lythgoe productions including Snow White Winter Family Musical in 2014 and Cinderella in 2016.
 In July 2019 Rees is scheduled to appear in a production of Jack and the beanstalk as "Silly Billy", alongside fellow Australian actors Peter Rowsthorn and Luke Joslin.

 Rees has also made appearances on a number of Australian TV programs including JuicedTV in 2015 and Whovians in 2017.

 In 2018, Rees was crowned King of Moomba with Chrissie Swan as Queen of Moomba.

 In November 2019, Rees announced that he had decided to end his stint with Giggle and Hoot.
 He was quoted as saying that he had decided to move on to a different phase of his life.
 The show's "gruelling schedule", involving shooting for 47 weeks a year, had made it difficult for his growing family of three young children.

 In 2020, he started releasing short humorous videos on TikTok and YouTube, covering topics such as parenting, packaging and the COVID-19 pandemic.
-His most well-known videos are those in a series called "Meanwhile in Australia", where he plays the role of political leaders such as the then-Prime Minister Scott Morrison and each state and territory Premier (of a state) or Chief Minister (of a territory) negotiating lockdowns, border restrictions and vaccinations.
+His most well-known videos are those in a series called "Meanwhile in Australia", where he plays the role of political leaders such as the then-Prime Minister Scott Morrison and each state premier and territorial chief minister negotiating lockdowns, border restrictions and vaccinations.
 As of August 2021, the series had gained over 8 million followers on social media and 10 million fans on TikTok.

 In 2023, Rees competed as a contestant on the first season of Taskmaster Australia, hosted by Tom Gleeson.